Prepare for disaster

 In order to know about "disaster prevention", we introduce information for foreigners below.

-Let's learn about disasters in Japan and what to do when disaster strikes.
+Let's learn about disasters in Japan and what to do in the event of a disaster.

 XNUMX.
 Site for foreigners